 The biggest issue with biometrics is the privacy argument about what and where the data is stored.
 Unlike the fingerprints used by the police where an image is stored, the data used for authentication is a series of 1s and 0s.
 It is not possible to identify an individual using the limited data stored in the template.
-However, there are still concerns over the location and storage of this data, which can reside in many different locations, as described below.
+However there are still concerns over the location and storage of this data, which can reside in a number of different locations as described below.

-At one end of the scale, all templates are stored on a central server, and the reader will pass the scanned information back to the server for identification and verification.
+At one end of the scale all templates are stored on a central server and the reader will pass the scanned information back to the server for identification and verification.

-Typically, in access control systems, the templates are stored in the reader, and the reader decides on the user's credentials, thus eliminating any template traffic across the network.
+Typically in access control systems the templates are stored in the reader and the reader makes the decision on the user's credential thus eliminating any traffic of the template across the network.

-At the other end of the scale, the user's template is stored on a smart card, and a 1:1 match is performed, thereby eliminating any data protection worries.
+At the other end of the scale the user's template is stored on a smart card and a 1:1 match is performed, thereby eliminating any data protection worries.